Beltway JGT Frequently Asked Questions

 *Medals awarded to the top 3 places in both divisions at each event.

 *Bonus for the Beltway Elite Boys & Girls Tournament Champion: We will also award a Texas Junior Golf Tour regular event or membership exemption to the 1st place winner of the boys and girls divisions at EACH BELTWAY ELITE TOURNAMENT.
 (Minimum 40 player combined field).
-Added Bonus: If you win 3 or more Beltway Elite events during the 2016-17 school year, you will earn a Texas Junior Golf Tour Major or Invitational Tournament exemption!
+Added Bonus: If you win 3 or more Beltway Elite events during the 2019-20 school year, you will earn a Texas Junior Golf Tour QS and in some cases Elite Tournament exemption!

 *Tournament Entry fees: $70 per event.